Shakira And Boyfriend, Soccer Player Gerard Pique Suffer Break-In At Their Barcelona Home

 — valentin madrid (@valentinmadrid2) June 6, 2018

 Metro says that the robbers took advantage of loud storms in the area to break in and muffle the sound of any noises they were making.
-This year got off to a rough start for Shakira, a resident of Columbia, in Barcelona as she is under investigation by the Spanish government for tax evasion.
+This year got off to a rough start for Shakira, a resident of Colombia, in Barcelona as she is under investigation by the Spanish government for tax evasion.
 At question is exactly how many days of the year the singer spent in Spain for the years 2011 through 2014.
 The magic number in Spain for any given year is 183 days, and tax experts for the singer claim that she did not hit this benchmark in any of the years in question, and she follows the law.

 “As an international artist, she had lived in several places in the course of her professional life, acting in total accordance with the laws of all the jurisdictions she resides in.”

-But Spanish prosecutors have been forwarded the case, and say that Shakira could face time behind bars if convicted, and owe millions of Euros to the Spanish government.
+But Spanish prosecutors have been forwarded the case, and say that Shakira could face time behind bars and owe millions of Euros to the Spanish government if convicted.

-The Columbian singer and sometimes judge on The Voice says she has been busy working on her tour, but the accusations have added a lot of stress to her life.
+The Colombian singer and sometimes judge on The Voice says she has been busy working on her tour, but the accusations have added a lot of stress to her life.